-You would need a 25% rally just bring the sector back to post-GFC average P/E ratios Polar Capital Global Financials Trust (PCFT) has twin objectives of growing both investors' income and their capital.
+You would need a 25% rally just bring the sector back to its average price/earnings ratio since the financial crisis in 2008 Polar Capital Global Financials Trust (PCFT) has twin objectives of growing both investors' income and their capital.
 Its global mandate makes it a useful alternative for UK-based investors looking to diversify their financials exposure.